 We serve to protect and preserve our spectacular wildlife and learn to live side by side in the untouched natural beauty of the Canadian Rocky Mountains.
-From animal overpasses and underpasses to wildlife tracking and monitoring, Park’s Canada performs a tremendous job in maintaining the national park as a natural and safe habitat.
-Join Rocky Mountain Photo Adventures and let us introduce you to the magnificent wildlife from the large majestic mammals to the soaring gracious birds that call Banff home.
+From animal overpasses and underpasses to wildlife tracking and monitoring, Parks Canada performs a tremendous job in maintaining the national park as a natural and safe habitat.

 Firstly – the pinnacle of wildlife encounters, an unforgettable sighting and a reminder that you truly are in Bear Country!
 From the mighty Grizzly Bear to the powerful Black Bear and all the cubs in-between they prove to be a breathtaking and stunning sight.
 As the snow melts to make way for the lush green forests of the summer you may be lucky to spot the bears on your Rocky Mountain Photo Adventure.